simonowen/simcoupe/ReadMe.md

    2) Press F1 to browse for a disk image
    3) Press Numpad-9 or type BOOT and press Enter

-The default SimCoupe settings actually make the final step unnecessary - disks inserted into drive 1 at the SAM start-up screen are booted automatically.
+The default SimCoupe settings actually make the final step unnecessary, as disks inserted into drive 1 at the SAM start-up screen are booted automatically.
 To boot a disk inserted at any other time, press F12 to reset then Numpad-9 to boot (Numlock must be On).